pc4653/828P2/README.md

 ![Alt text](vae.4.png?raw=true "Optional Title")

 The idea is that, to make an autoencoder a generative process - and not just a decoder recovering from a encoded, existing data, which is what autoencoder does - we try to force the encoded message z to have a certain distribution - gaussian in this implementation - and instead of giving the decoder the encoded message, we can sample from the distribution and feed the generated result to the decoder.
-After training the decoder should be able to capture the hidden processes that give rise to true data and generate data that's realistic - in the sense that it follows the hidden processes.
+After training the decoder should be able to capture the hidden processes that give rise to true data and generate data that's realistic - in the sense that it follows the hidden processes, but also different from input data/not pure memorization but capture of semantic properties.

 10/26/17